gravitational/teleport/rfd/0101-pod-rbac.md

 which cluster he wants to request access to.
 If the user does not provide any cluster, `tsh` will fill it with the default Teleport context from `kubeconfig`.

-When an access request is of Type `pod`, Teleport allows the user to access other Kubernetes resources such as `secrets`, `configmaps`...
+When a access request is of Type `pod`, Teleport allows the user to access other Kubernetes resources such as `secrets`, `configmaps`...
 In order to control the scope, the `search_as_role`'s Kubernetes principals must allow access to `pods` and forbid every other resource.